XGIMI AURA 2 Projector Review

 78.43%

 The XGIMI AURA 2 has a very good color gamut.
 It covers most of the Rec.
 709 color space used with SDR content with minimal color deviations.
 It also does a decent job with the wider Rec.
 2020 color space, although here, most colors are off-target, especially greens, cyans, and purples.
 If you're looking for a wider color gamut, especially in the Rec.
-2020 color space, check out the AWOL Vision LTV-3000 Pro instead.
+2020 color space, check out the AWOL Vision LTV-3000 Pro or Hisense PT1 instead.

 Design